Kwong-Yam-Lie/Studying-with-debug/README.md

 &emsp;&emsp;So I think that I need a coding scheme to help me to check code to resisting the bad effects of muscle memory.
 &emsp;&emsp;I will use `Visio` to do this.
 And I hope I can find better tool.
 ## ./CT/Split_Bregman
+&emsp;&emsp;The program took me a week.
+On roads to coding-success, it's afflictive 😟 On roads to success in the experiment which gived me good results, it breaks my faith 😳.
+Through this exprience, I have learned a lot.
+Then, I will record my thoughts.
+**What did I learn?**
+&emsp;&emsp;